 Bulgarian residence and Bulgarian ID card for EU citizens

-To ease your tax residence application under point 2 (vital interests), we may assist you to obtain a Bulgarian residency card for EU citizens.
-Our immigration lawyers will ensure that your Bulgarian residency card is issued within 3 working days and it is valid for 5 years.
+To qualify for Bulgaria tax residency, it is a prerequisite to hold a Bulgarian residency card.
+To facilitate your tax residence application under point 2 (vital interests), we can help you obtain a Bulgarian residency card.
+Our immigration lawyers will ensure the issuance of your Bulgarian residency card within 3 working days, and it will be valid for 5 years.